yhhng/Team35IoTProject/README.md

 - `KitchenIRSensor/`: Infrared sensor for kitchen monitoring
 - `BedroomToiletFallDetector/`: Fall detection system for bedroom toilet area

+### 4. MQTT Broker
+Contains the modified version of MQTT broker which uses TLS/PSK Auth and Username/Password Auth.
+CA Cert Auth was tested but not in use.

 ## System Architecture

 The system consists of: